TauferLab/GEOtiled/docs/Function_Docs.md

 * If the shape file is unable to be retrieved from the USGS webpage, a response error will be raised.

+### `extract_raster(csv_file, raster_file, band_names)`

+#### Extracts raster values and stores them with correlating coordinates found in a CSV file.
+This function reads raster values from a file and stores the value with correlating x and y coordinates in a CSV file.

+#### Required Parameters
+csv_file : str
+* String specifying path to CSV file for input.

+raster_file : str
+* String specifying path to raster file to read raster values from.

+band_names : str list
+* String list specifying names of bands to extract values from in input raster.

+#### Outputs
+CSV File
+* An updated CSV file with raster values correlating to x and y coordinates will be produced.

+#### Notes
+* CSV file must already be appropiately formatted with x and y coordinates.
+* Order of 'band_names' should correlate to order of band names in specified raster file.
+* If coordinates in CSV file are outside of bounds of raster, incorrect or no values will be extracted.

 ### `fetch_dem(shape_file=None, bbox={"xmin": -84.0387, "ymin": 35.86, "xmax": -83.815, "ymax": 36.04}, dataset='30m', prod_format='GeoTIFF', txt_file='download_urls', save_to_txt=True, download=False)`

 #### Queries USGS API for DEM data (URLs) given specified parameters.